1919 Plymouth Avenue N.,

 1 person favorited this theater

-In 1953, the theater closed, and was thereafter used as a furniture auction house.
-After almost a decade, new owners purcashed the old theater and attempted to bring it back to life with a mix of movies and live stage acts, with Peter Nero appearing on opening night.
-However, this venture was not successful, and the theater closed within the year.
+In 1953, the theatre closed, and was thereafter used as a furniture auction house.
+After almost a decade, new owners purcashed the old theatre and attempted to bring it back to life with a mix of movies and live stage acts, with Peter Nero appearing on opening night.
+However, this venture was not successful, and the theatre closed within the year.
 It has since been torn down.

 Just login to your account and subscribe to this theater